oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

                         Integer damageToPlayers, Integer damageToStructures) {
 }
 ```
-As you can see in the example above, the `record` has a name, `EndOfGame` in the example above.
-What looks like a constructor signature is the _state description_ or _header_ declaring the _components_ of the `record`.
+As you can see in the example above, the `record` has a name, `EndOfGame` in this case.
+What looks like a constructor signature is the _state description_ or _header_, declaring the _components_ of the `record`.

 The following members are acquired automatically with the declaration: